CharlesCara/DatastreamDSWS2R/README.md

     options(Datastream.ChunkLimit = 50L)

+After each data request the number of chunks and actual requests made to DSWS is saved in properties 'numChunks' and 'numRequests'.
+This might help for data usage monitoring.

 ## Storage of DSWS access token between sessions

 The access token that is used to access DSWS can be provided via a callback function.
 This allows